GeekyOG/devrecruit_assessment/README.md

 Run
 ### docker compose up or docker-compose up

 to create a docker container with postgresQl database and get Node 14 installed.

+## After initial run a restart of the Node container might be required to create necessary tables

-This will get your programme started on localhost on port 8080.
+This will get your programme started on localhost port 8080.

 http://localhost:8080